scrumtuous/scrumtuous/aws/practitioner/exam/dumps/question/answer-29.md

 ---
 layout: answer
 title: "For Multi-Availability Zone deployments, Amazon RDS will a"
-blurb: "According to the official documentation the following events trigger a failover condition   Storage failure on primary   Com"
+blurb: "<p>According to the <a href="https://aws.amazon.com/rds/features/multi-az/">official documentation</a> the following events trigger a failover condition:</"
 quid: 29
 ---